 In March, kites begin to spend more time in potential nesting areas.
 They will use nests abandoned by other birds, or will build their own in tall trees.
 The nests are made from large sticks and are normally lined with wool, which the birds collect along with other unusual items such as pieces of plastic, and sometimes even items of clothing.

 By mid-April the female lays up to four white eggs, flecked with light brown, of which one to three usually hatch after 34 days.
 The young birds fledge in about six to seven weeks and will remain with their parents for a further week to ten days.

 Red kites mainly scavenge on dead animals, but are opportunistic hunters, capable of killing small animals.
 They will feed on chicks, small mammals and invertebrates such as beetles and earthworms.

 The belief that kites killed lambs and gamebirds led to their widespread persecution in the past.
-In fact, kites pose no threat to sheep farming or game rearing, though they will thrive on dead lambs and pheasants.
+Although they do not habitually prey on larger animals or birds, isolated reports of them attempting to take larger live prey such as rabbits, squirrels, chickens and partidges have been received.
+They will thrive on dead lambs and pheasants.